"CRUX OF THE MATTER"

 and did that get in the way?

-In this CRUX project, I avoided any intellectual
+In this CRUX project, I avoided intellectual

 or philosophical discourse on the religious symbolism

-this.
+of the cross.
 Instead, I presented the cross as a symbol

-without bonding it to any historical, religious
+without binding it to any historical, religious

 or metaphysical context.
 If these levels came up